WordPress Gallery Block Images With Captions Are Blurry

-This post post was updated on 24 April 2025.
-Reason for update: Check to see if this issue had been addressed in WordPress 6.8.
+This post was updated on 24 April 2025.
+Reason for update: Check to see if this issue has been addressed in WordPress 6.8.

 Gallery Block Custom CSS Code – Remove Blur from Images